Job Post

 • Directly supervise, coach and mentor veterinary externs on a day-to-day basis, specifically in their provision of veterinary medicine.

-• Receive training from CSU veterinary school faculty initially and intermittently thereafter, to ensure a quality and consistent extern experience.
+• Receive training from CSU veterinary school faculty intermittently thereafter, to ensure a quality and consistent extern experience.

 • Serve as a liaison between potential externs, veterinary schools, and the League.